Graduate Scholarships & Assistantships

 Are Graduate Assistantships available?

 We do have a very limited number of Graduate Assistantships, which vary annually based on the budget and external faculty funding.
 Graduate Assistants (GAs) work with faculty members and receive other benefits—in particular, a tuition remission and modest stipend.
 GAs must be registered for, and compete, at least 9 credits of coursework during each term of their appointment.
-More information, including tuition remission and stipend rates, as well as assistantships not supervised within the Division of Political Science, can be found online at www.pdx.edu/ogs/graduate-assistantships.
+More information, including tuition remission and stipend rates, as well as assistantships not supervised within the Department of Political Science, can be found online at www.pdx.edu/ogs/graduate-assistantships.

 The selection of GAs is made by the faculty member with the assistantship funding in consultation with the Chair of the Graduate Committee.
 Selection for assistantships is typically based on academic performance, ability to responsibly complete assigned tasks, and substantive fit between the research interests of students and faculty.

 How much and what type of work do I do as a GA?

 GAs perform academic duties: research, teaching classes, grading, and student peer advising.
 They may also be asked to assist in convening conferences or seminars, draft correspondence, perform outreach activities, or other administrative tasks.
 GAs do not undertake personal errands for faculty members.

 In the Political Science masters program, a GA appointment is some fraction of an FTE (full-time employee), which determines the hours of work required per week.
 For example, .15 FTE appointments require 7.5 hours of work each week; .30 FTE appointments, 15 hours.
 Virtually all assistantships are .15 or .30 FTE positions.

 Students holding graduate assistantships may also be employed elsewhere within the university, provided the total number of hours worked does not exceed 20 hours per week (.49 FTE).
 For those working outside the university, the Department recommends that this same limit be observed.